mikelou1/mixed-precision-summation/README.md

 Each per-case ceiling is individually reachable.
 For case 65, a $k = 2$ blueprint with three balanced fp16 subtrees realized by a randomized partition attains $99.999273$, with $\eta = 4.65 \times 10^{-8} < 2^{-24}$ and $\alpha = 1$.
 For any of the other 99 cases, a $k = 3$ partition can in principle attain $99.998909$ when the rounding errors across the fp16 subtrees cancel against the residual.

-The total ceiling of $9{,}999.8913$, however, requires this cancellation to occur on all 100 cases simultaneously, which no known method achieves.
-The Frontier Beam-Search solver in the next section scores $9{,}998.97$, the highest measured here, approximately $0.92$ points below the ceiling.
-This residual gap is consistent with the difficulty of locating cancellation-perfect partitions across all cases rather than with looseness in the bound.
+The total ceiling of $9{,}999.8913$, however, requires this cancellation to occur on all 100 cases simultaneously.
+The Selective-Exposure Beam Search solver scores $9{,}998.97$, approximately $0.92$ points below the ceiling.
+The Balanced-Bucket Residual Repair solver in the next section closes almost all of that remaining gap, scoring $9{,}999.85$ — within $0.04$ of the proved ceiling — by landing the per-bucket residual exactly on a representable boundary rather than searching for it.
+The small residual gap that remains is consistent with the difficulty of achieving cancellation-perfect partitions on every case rather than with looseness in the bound.

 ## A Better Solution

-The Frontier Beam-Search solver, an original algorithm I developed for this submission, scores 9,998.97 against the ceiling of $9{,}999.8913$ proved above.
-Its core idea, *selective-node-exposure beam search* over a precomputed pairwise fp16 reduction tree, is distinct from every AI submission evaluated above: where the closest AI submission (ChatGPT 5.5 Heavy Thinking) uses a subset-sum DP over fixed-shape modifications (full-block upgrades, half/quarter/eighth splits), the algorithm described in Tier IV constructs a continuous space of partial-tree exposure paths and beam-searches over their combinations.
+Two original solvers I developed for this submission sit at the top of the landscape.
+The Selective-Exposure Beam Search solver scores 9,998.97 against the ceiling of $9{,}999.8913$ proved above; its core idea, *selective-node-exposure beam search* over a precomputed pairwise fp16 reduction tree, is distinct from every AI submission evaluated above, in that where the closest AI submission (ChatGPT 5.5 Heavy Thinking) uses a subset-sum DP over fixed-shape modifications (full-block upgrades, half/quarter/eighth splits), it constructs a continuous space of partial-tree exposure paths and beam-searches over their combinations.
+The Balanced-Bucket Residual Repair solver scores higher still, at 9,999.85 — within 0.04 of the ceiling — by replacing tree exposure with a construction: it balances the inputs into fp16 buckets that each sum to exactly 2048 (the lower boundary of an exactly-representable fp16 binade), then repairs the final residual with one to three raw fp32 leaves.
+Both are described below; the beam search anchors Tier IV, and the bucket solver is the highest-scoring method reported in this writeup.

 Rather than presenting "the solution" as a single deliverable, the algorithmic landscape decomposes naturally into four tiers.
 Each tier corresponds to clearing a specific score threshold, which in turn requires a specific algorithmic insight that the submissions below it did not have.
 The four tiers below capture the qualitative jumps; together they take a solver from the single-precision floor to within striking distance of the proved ceiling.